google/pytype/docs/user_guide.md

 Alternatively, if there are a lot of these occurrences, on a range of lines in the file, put the following at the beginning of the range.
-A `disable` on a line **by itself** (regardless of indentation) will disable all these warnings for the rest of the range.
+A `disable` on a line **by itself** (regardless of indentation) will disable all these errors for the rest of the range.

 ```python
 # pytype: disable=attribute-error
 ```

-Use a corresponding `enable` (on a line **by itself** (regardless of indentation)) to end the range, re-enabling a disabled warning for lines subsequent to the range:
+Use a corresponding `enable` (on a line **by itself** (regardless of indentation)) to end the range, re-enabling a disabled error for lines subsequent to the range:

 ```python
 # pytype: disable=attribute-error